taras/grunt-embersmith/README.md

 Type: `String`
 Default: `'build'`

 This value currently supports `'build'` or `'preview'`.
-If you use `'build'` it will build the site with Wintersmith using either the default or the user defined config file.
-If you use `'preview'`, it will run the Wintersmith preview server for either the default or the user defined config file.
+If you use `'build'` it will build the site with Embersmith using either the default or the user defined config file.
+If you use `'preview'`, it will run the Embersmith preview server for either the default or the user defined config file.
 Any other value will result in an error.

 > It is important to note that `'preview'` is an asychronous task which will run until you end it.
 If you want to utilize this alongside a similar task (like [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch)), you will either need to use another command line window or utilize a grunt plugin which allows for concurrent tasks (like [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent)).